AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/MixedConstructs/While_If_Case_If/tc.rst

-**Exercise a simple If statement, within a While loop/If statement/Case statement nesting**
+**Exercise a simple IF statement within a WHILE/IF/CASE statement nesting**

-Exercise a simple If statement nested in one of the alternatives of a Case statement, which in turn is in a branch of an outer If statement that is within a While loop.
+Exercise a simple IF statement nested in one of the alternatives of a CASE statement, which in turn is in a branch of an outer IF statement that is within a WHILE loop body.

 Check situations where: